grafana/tempo/docs/sources/tempo/configuration/grafana-agent/automatic-logging.md

 - /docs/tempo/grafana-agent/automatic-logging
 ---

+# The problem of trace discovery

+Running instrumented distributed systems is a very powerful way to gain understanding over a system, but it brings its own challenges.
+One of them is discovering those traces.

+In the beginning of Tempo, querying for a trace was only possible if you knew the ID of the trace you were looking for.
+In order to learn the trace ID, an approach called "automatic logging" was added so that the trace ID was included in the log message, and could jump from log message to trace ID.

+While this approach is powerful, it isn't quite as powerful [TraceQL](https://grafana.com/docs/tempo/latest/traceql).
+If you are here because you know you want to log the trace ID, to enable jumping from logs to traces, then read on!

+If you merely want to query the system directly, read up on the [TraceQL documenation](https://grafana.com/docs/tempo/latest/traceql).
+We doubt you'll be sad.

 # Automatic logging: Trace discovery through logs

-Running distributed tracing systems is very powerful, but it brings its own challenges, and one of them is trace discovery.
-Tempo supports finding a trace if you know the trace identifier, so we leverage other tools like logs and metrics to discover traces.

 Automatic logging provides an easy and fast way of getting trace discovery through logs.
 Automatic logging writes a well formatted log line to a Loki instance or to stdout for each span, root or process that passes through the tracing pipeline.